sstarzh/vnfmanager/docs/uninstall.rst

 .. |menuIcon_deploy| image:: images/menuIcon.png

-For more information about Install Workflow see:
+For more information about Uninstall Workflow see:
 :doc:`Uninstall Workflow <CM-uninstall-wf>`